Bowness railway station

 Bowness was a station which served Bowness-on-Solway, a village in Cumbria on the English side of the Solway Firth.
-The station opened on 8 August 1870 by the Caledonian Railway on a line constructed from the Caledonian Railway Main Line at Kirtlebridge across the Glasgow South Western Line, then forming the Solway Junction Railway over the Solway Viaduct to Brayton.
-The line opened in 1869 and freight had run since 13 September 1869.
+The station was opened on 8 August 1870 by the Caledonian Railway on a line constructed from the Caledonian Railway Main Line at Kirtlebridge across the Glasgow South Western Line, then forming the Solway Junction Railway over the Solway Viaduct to Brayton.
+The line had opened for freight from 13 September 1869.